MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

     - Collect the local swap prices and fees
     - Sum up surplus asset, which is the target asset less the current asset, of giving asset places to a variable
     - Make a distribution plan that divides the sum of surplus asset to taking asset places
-    - Do not care of deficit amount.
+    - Do not care of dust deficit amount.
 (Leave it to vaults' tunning operation)
     - Now, an irregular asset move plan has been created
     - Regularize the plan, by using graph theories and ad-hoc techniques
     - Conclude with the surplus assets amount of this giving chain